Could a Colon Cleanse Really Cure Acne?

 - Promoters of colonic irrigation and colon cleansing make false claims that are disproved by millions of colon exams.

 - Colon cleanses are usually formulated to keep you buying more, not to cleanse your colon.

 - Regularity is good for your health, but the easiest way to avoid constipation is simply to eat less at each meal.

 - Probiotic bacteria from yogurt (either milk or soy) with live cultures train your immune system to fight infection with less inflammation.

 - Healthy bacteria in your colon will reduce blemishes on your skin—unless you flush the healthy bacteria away.

 For over 50 years, alternative healers, primarily in Germany and the United States, have touted the benefits of colon cleansing.
 Before the invention of colonoscopy, the claim used to be made that tiny bits of food, or not so tiny bits of food, would escape digestion and implant themselves in the lining of the colon.
 More and more undigested food would build up until eventually a pot belly would appear, and “toxins” would accumulate, making other organs sick.

 With the advent of colonoscopy in the 1980’s, that claim was disproved.
 In millions of colonoscopies, no one ever found undigested food from decades earlier.
 But neither had the practitioners of colonic irrigation ever found hardened, ancient, undigested food.
 That didn’t keep them from making the false claim.

-After the public learned that the claims about undigested food were false, the promoters of colon cleansers started talking about “toxins.”
+After the public learned that the claims about undigested food were false2, the promoters of colon cleansers started talking about “toxins.”
 Slow-moving digestion, they claimed, allowed bacteria to ferment food and to create toxic byproducts that poisoned the rest of the body.
 Also, these toxins made you fat.
 Just take their colon cleanser every day and you will stay well.

 How the Colon Cleanser Scam Works